liuxinyi15/ML_Second_hand_car_prediction/README.md

 ---

-## Dataset Description and Machine Learning Problem
+## Overview and Dataset Description

 ### Overview

-The competition aims to **predict the transaction price of used cars** based on their various features.
+This repository implements a complete supervised Machine Learning pipeline to predict used car prices based on tabular data from the Used Car Dataset.
+The goal is to build a regression model capable of predicting price using various vehicle attributes.
 The dataset is provided by a major online used car trading platform and contains **over 400,000 transaction records**.
 It includes **31 columns (features)**, of which **15 are anonymized variables** (`v_0` to `v_14`).

-To ensure fairness, the data has been split as follows:
-- **Training set:** 150,000 samples
-- **Test set A:** 50,000 samples
-- **Test set B:** 50,000 samples

 Additionally, identifiers such as `name`, `model`, `brand`, and `regionCode` have been **desensitized (anonymized)** for privacy protection.